skontopo/RESTfulOntologyAPI/README.md

 ## Usage

 Run `Main.java` in order to start the server on the defined port.
 By default Spark runs on port `4567`, but the code manually sets the port to `8080`.

+See `Routes.java` for the defined routes and submit a suitable request to the respective endpoint.